Abhishek-Verma79/Movie-app/README.md

 - Fetches movie data from an external API.
 - Displays movies sorted by rating.
 - Allows users to mark movies as favorites.
-- Provides smooth navigation between movie list and favorite movies.
+- Provides smooth navigation between the movie list and favorite movies.
 - Responsive design for desktop, tablet, and mobile devices.

 ## Demo

 You can see a live demo of the project [here](https://movies-app-abhishek.netlify.app/).

+## Project Explanation Video Link
+You can see the explanation video of the project [here](https://drive.google.com/file/d/186eGnxdcyCaaW0tqep49djPHKSyoBv6e/view?usp=sharing)

 ## Setup Instructions